empress/documentation/guides/getting-started/index.md

-If your'e reading this in your browser then congratulations!
-You are already started.
+If you are reading this in your browser then congratulations!
+You have already started.